Plus, what to do if the insurance company denied your claim

 - If you were denied because the treatment was deemed experimental or not medically necessary, do some research on a website like pubmed.gov to find medical studies that speak to the effectiveness of the treatment or procedure.
 The scientific evidence provided by a medical study can be hugely beneficial to your appeal.

 - A letter from your doctor explaining why you need the treatment and why he/she believes it will be effective.

 By now this should go without saying, but: don’t throw anything away.
 Save any documents you receive in the mail that are related to your claim.
 Keep track of any conversations you have with the insurance company, again, taking care to note the name of the person you spoke to and the date and time of the conversation.

 Don’t go it alone.
 The appeal process requires patience and persistence, as well as an understanding of the different levels of appeals and deadlines.
 You’ll of course want to enlist the help of your medical provider(s), but you should also consider hiring an attorney with experience in health insurance claim denials, like those in Robinson & Henry’s disability practice.

 An attorney with experience in this area has a thorough understanding of the appeals process, including deadlines and the types of evidence that can be most effective.
 He/she can also draw on past experience and knowledge of other cases similar to yours in order to implement effective arguments that may help win your case.

-Start by calling 303-688-0944 to schedule a free consultation; while we’re based out of Castle Rock, Colorado, we can handle cases from anywhere in Colorado.
+Start by calling 303-688-0944 to schedule an assessment; while we’re based out of Castle Rock, Colorado, we can handle cases from anywhere in Colorado.